 Our bodies slid from left to right, from one side of our seat to the other, as our bus driver took the seemingly endless hair-pin turns at full speed.
 Trying to fight off the inevitable nausea and motion sickness was the ultimate goal of this 5 hour journey from Palenque to San Cristobal de las Casas (San Cristobal), which took us from a mere 60m to an altitude of 2,200m and into the mountainous, rugged hills of the Chiapas State.

 With each ascending, winding turn, the scenery changed and so did the climate.
 The tropical air, palm trees and thick humidity soon dissipated and we embraced the cool air and familiar pine trees.San Cristobal is located in Chiapas, the Southernmost State of Mexico.
 Set in a small valley surrounded by pine-forest highlands, this charming colonial city is the perfect place for exploring.
+There are numerous things to do in San Cristobal de las Casas to keep you busy for at least 5 days.

 This State has the second largest indigenous population in the country and surrounding San Cristobal are dozens of Tzotzil and Tzeltal villages, just a short bus ride away.
 With many pedestrian-only streets, narrow cobblestone lanes and numerous towering churches and cathedrals, this is a great place to stay a while, and is one of the best places to visit in Mexico.